totalgood/electron-microscope-assistant/README.md

 <img src="https://github.com/b-weintraub/electron-microscope-assistant/blob/master/img/flask-demo3.gif" width="" height="" />
 </p>

-# Next Steps
+# Disscusion/Conclusion

-A reasonably functioning electron microscope image classifier was successfully demonstrated using transfer learning based on the Xception model.
-Future steps, would include implementing this using a live video feed using openCV to try to incorporate real-time analysis during electron microscopy.
+A 94% accurate electron microscope image classifier was successfully demonstrated using transfer learning based on the Xception model.
+Some of the challenges with working with microscopy images is encoding the magnification.
+For example, a 1-D fiber looks similiar to a 1-D nanowire depending on the magnification.
+It's important for the model to encode magnfication data.
+In this study, magnification data was imbedded as the meta data tag on the image.
+However, it would be useful to encode this along with other metadata in separate channels.

+This study focuses primarily on material morphology.
+However, electron microscopes can also gather chemical information via Energy Dispersive X-Ray Spectroscopy (EDXS) and structural information via electron diffraction.
+It would be useful encode this information as well in separate channels to provide additional predictive power for the model.

+It would also be interested to implement the model using a live video feed through openCV to try to incorporate real-time analysis during electron microscopy.

 ## Tech stack used